NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 #.
 Start a cluster and login into the controller node.

-   An example use the project cz-c4-id’s secret file.
+   An example use the project cz-c4-id's secret file.

-   Your project’s permanent storage file name is the same as the secret key file name.
+   Your project's permanent storage file name is the same as the secret key file name.

 #.
-Copy and paste the secret key file located at PW’s file
+Copy and paste the secret key file located at PW's file
    manager storage:storage/project_keys/azure/gfdl-non-cz-c4-id
    in the controller node terminal.